Only Bundesliga Fantasy gives you the chance to assemble a team of stars. Here is how best to manage them, and the game. - © DFL Deutsche Fußball Liga

 No, we’re not anti-goalkeeper – it’s just the best way to maximise your budget.
 You can star players in every position except this one, so it makes sense to divert your funds somewhere you can multiply points.

 Not only that, but goalkeepers tend not to score as many points as outfield players given the weighting in the rules towards scoring.
-So while you may think Manuel Neuer (12M) will concede fewer goals than anyone else, or bank on Peter Gulacsi (10M) keeping the most clean sheets again, the return on investment probably won’t be worth it.
+So while you may think Manuel Neuer (12M) will concede fewer goals than anyone else, or bank on Peter Gulacsi (10M) keeping the most clean sheets, the return on investment probably won’t be worth it.

 As odd as it may sound, a cut-price goalkeeper at a team in the bottom half of the table could be the best way to get you your points.
+It's often the number of saves you need to look out for.
+Five transfers per week also mean you can normally reserve one move for a goalkeeper with a favourable fixture.

-Saves mean points: Manuel Riemann wont break the bank, but should get you plenty of points. - UWE KRAFT/AFP via Getty Images
+Saves mean points: Manuel Riemann won't break the bank, but should get you plenty of points. - UWE KRAFT/AFP via Getty Images

 It’s OK to have players on both teams in the same game